VCCRI/VPOT/README.md

 #### 2. Setting up PD predictors in parameter file

- To provide a point value to the various categories a predictor might return for a variant VPOT allow the user to determine the point assigned to a specific score or prediction.
+ For each predictor a range of predictor scores are given along with the corresponding VPOT value.
+This allow the user to determine the VPOT point assigned to a specific score or prediction.
  VPOT allows for as many breakdown/levels of differentiation as the user wants or the predictor needs.

  FORMAT :